security-assignments/security-assignments.github.io/_projects/pen-test.md

 order: 2
 ---

 For this assignment, consider that your team is a group of consultants that offers cybersecurity penetration testing and risk assessment services.
-You have been retained by Humbleify, a company that describes itself thusly:
+You have been retained by Humbleify{% if site.instructorcollab_username == 'deargle' %}, a company that describes itself thusly:{% endif %}{% if site.instructorcollab_username == 'aov' %}.{% endif %}

+{% if site.instructorcollab_username == 'deargle' %}
 > Humbleify is a place for people who enjoy humbling to connect.
 Find local humbling events or just share your favorite tips and stories with others who love to humble.
+{% endif %}

-Humbleify is in talks to connect their network systems with _Youmud_, who has required that Humbleify undergo a penetration testing assessment as part of the negotiations.
+Humbleify is in talks to connect their network systems with another company that has required that Humbleify undergo a penetration testing assessment as part of the negotiations.
 Furthermore, Humbleify is seeking cybersecurity insurance, who also requires that Humbleify undergo a cybersecurity risk assessment, including a penetration test.